 ServiceMaster of Albuquerque and West Mesa can help home and business owners in Valencia County, NM that experience a burst pipe with complete water damage restoration.
 Our technicians use advanced equipment to remove the water and we will also dry and restore all affected materials.

 Shutting off the main water supply should be your first priority if a pipe bursts on your property.
 Turning off the water right away will help prevent more extensive damage.
-After the water is shut off, you need to call our professionals.
-We will arrive with advanced water extraction and drying equipment to remove any standing water and thoroughly dry affected furnishings and building materials.
+Once the water is shut off, you need to call our professionals.
+We at ServiceMaster of Albuquerque and West Mesa will arrive with advanced water extraction and drying equipment to remove any standing water and thoroughly dry affected furnishings and building materials.
 We will then take actions to prevent mold growth and restore the damaged area.

 Preventing Frozen Pipes

 The best way to protect your property from pipe bursts is to prevent the pipes from freezing.
 You can prevent frozen pipes by following these tips:

 - Turn all faucets on to a trickle to keep the water moving within the pipes

 - Open the cabinets under sinks so the heat can get to the pipes and keep them warm

 - Insulate pipes in non-insulated areas with electrical tape or pipe insulation